QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-3-3.md

 returns #t (aka the last-try will stop with null input), and then we get to evaluate `(eternity (quote()))`, which never stops.
 And this time, it logically goes against the hypothesis again.
 This makes the `(will-stop?)` a function we can describe but can not define.
-The author demonstrate this by constructing a function based on `(will-stop?)` which `(will-stop?)` cannot judge.
+The example delicately demonstrates this by constructing a function based on `(will-stop?)` which `(will-stop?)` cannot judge.

+You might ask what if we just demand never use the logical contradiction case, such as "forbid tested function directly or indirectly calling `(will-stop?)`".
+In that case, will `(will-stop?)` exist?
+Not sure.

+But that's exactly what we want to do with Y combinator.

 ---

 A function calling itself directly or indirectly, is recursion.
-A common issue about recursion is that, if we have finishing defining a function, how would we call it?
+A common issue about recursion is that, if we want to call a function that haven't been fully defined, how could we do it?
 We probably can re-write a recursive function to non-recursive one.

 We still use `(length)` as an example.
-Right now, it is a full function that returns a value (i.e. the length of a list).
-It can use recursion in the last line because it has formal function name **length**.
+Currently it is a fully defined function that returns a value (i.e. the length of a list).
+It can use recursion inside itself because it has formal function name **length**.

 {{< highlight scheme >}}